 Once you have your valving settings, build your valving stacks.

-Single Stage - made up of just a Hi-Speed Stack.
+Single Stage - the total valving stack is just a Hi-Speed Stack.
+NO Lo-Speed

 Two Stage - made up of a Lo-Speed Stack on top of a Hi-Speed Stack.